 One tradition that has stood the test of time has been our annual gingerbread cookie-making day.
 Some of us can eat them, some of us can't due to dietary restrictions, but we still make them anyway, just because it's fun.

-You don't have to be a child to enjoy decorating little gingerbread men and women!
+- You don't have to be a child to enjoy decorating little gingerbread men and women!

-This recipe for reliable gingerbread cut-out cookies has been tweaked over the years until it is the way we like it.
+- This recipe for reliable gingerbread cut-out cookies has been tweaked over the years until it is the way we like it.
 It has just the right amount of ginger (not too spicy) and just the right amount of molasses (not too strong).
 It's simply the best gingerbread cookie recipe for decorating.

-These cookies are sweet, but not too sweet.
+- These cookies are sweet, but not too sweet.
 They're sturdy enough to hold their shape, but tender, soft and chewy when you bite them.
 In short, they're perfect!

-We pipe decorations on them with a simple mixture of powdered sugar mixed with a tiny bit of lemon juice.
+- We pipe decorations on them with a simple mixture of powdered sugar mixed with a tiny bit of lemon juice.

 🛒 Ingredients

-Check to make sure you have everything!
+Check to make sure you have everything you'll need!

 - brown sugar: gives the cookies a rich flavour and a nice crunch